arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/0-Introduction.md

     ```bash
     exit
     ```

+1. In the Azure portal, close the PowerShell pane.

 1. On the desktop, open a Web browser, and navigate to the URL <ip-address>:7180, where *\<ip-address\>* is the IP address of the virtual machine you noted earlier.
 You should see the Cloudera Manager login page.